This is about my adventure of independently hiking from Manali through the Solang Valley in India, but first…

 The buzzing bastards landed on my neck, hands, and everywhere else they could find exposed skin.
 I danced around like a madman, waving them off, while seven local men stood staring at me, their expressions never changed.
 They all suspected that foreigners were strange, and I was doing a good job of confirming that suspicion.

 It must have been good entertainment, because they never looked away, and I feel that they are still talking about me over cups of chai to this day.

-Somewhere on the ride home I realized that I had been too busy to take one single picture of the valley from Solang.
+Somewhere on the ride home I realized that I had been too busy to take one single picture of the Solang Valley during my hike from Manali.

 Just as I was dreaming of collapsing at the Drifter’s Cafe, we stopped on the highway.
 The one-lane bridge into Manali was blocked with a broken-down bus, not much unlike mine.
 On the verge of a freak out, I hopped off and began walking up the steep hill back to Old Manali, mumbling under my breath:

 “…there’s no place like the cubicle….there’s no place like the cubicle…”

 Again, I found myself wanting to laugh with relief and cry in despair at the same time.
 India.